 Moshe Safdie — the architect responsible for Los Angeles' Skirball Cultural Center and the Kaufman Center for the Performing Arts in Kansas City, Mo. — designed Crystal Bridges.
 He says his goal is to create a dynamic environment for visitors to explore the heritage of America.

-Located in Arkansas' Ozark Mountain region, the museum grounds have three and a half miles of walking and biking trails.
+Located in Arkansas' Ozark Mountain region, the museum grounds have 3 1/2 miles of walking and biking trails.
 The hope is that the presence of nature will lure people who might not otherwise be interested in art.

 "I think the museum is richly accessible to audience members [and] potential audience members," says museum director Bacigalupi.

 Separating The Museum From The Company

 Between the collection, the building and the trails, Crystal Bridges was a massive undertaking.
 The project has been bankrolled by, among others, the Walton Family Foundation, which gave $1.2 billion for an endowment, and the Wal-Mart Foundation, which gave $20 million so that admission to the museum could be free.

 But not everyone who works at Wal-Mart is excited about the project.

 Jerome Allen works at a Wal-Mart in Fort Worth, Texas.
 The day before the museum's media preview, he and about 150 other Wal-Mart employees from around the country came to Bentonville hoping to schedule a meeting with Wal-Mart CEO Mike Duke.
 He says he hadn't heard about the new museum, but since he didn't get the meeting he wanted, he'll be back.